 Key Research Interests

-Steve's research interests are interdisciplinary, covering both management and computing science topics which is reflected with supervision from Professor Fiona Lettice (NBS) and Dr Joost Noppen (CMP).
+Steve's research interests are interdisciplinary, covering both management and computing science topics which is reflected with supervision from Professor Fiona Lettice and Dr Joost Noppen (BT Research).
 Steve is a member of the Innovation, Technology and Operations Management (ITOM) research group at Norwich Business School.
-He also undertakes collaborative research within the Software Engineering Group (SEG) (part of the Machine Learning and Statistics Lab) within the School of Computing Sciences.
+Steve's research interests include:

 - Software Engineering Methods and Processes